 I’m using Microsoft 365 on a Windows 10 64-bit system, but you can use easier versions.
 You can work with your own data or download the demonstration .xlxs file.
-The browser will display the results correctly.
-The last method is the only one that you can implement in the browser.
+Excel for the web will display the results correctly; however, the last method is the only one that you can implement in the browser.

 How to suppress zeros in an entire Excel sheet

-The easiest method to suppress zeros is a simple setting with an all-or-nothing result, which is both a pro and a con, depending on your needs.
-Remember, this setting works on the entire sheet:
+The easiest method to suppress zeros in Excel is a simple setting with an all-or-nothing result, which is both a pro and a con, depending on your needs.
+Remember, this setting works on the entire Excel sheet.

-- Click the File tab, choose Options in the left pane, and then click Advanced in the left pane.
+1. Click the File tab, choose Options in the left pane and then click Advanced in the left pane.

-- In the Display options for this worksheet section, uncheck Show a Zero in Cells that Have Zero Value (Figure A).
+2. In the Display Options For This Worksheet section, uncheck Show A Zero In Cells That Have Zero Value (Figure A).

 How to suppress a range in Excel

-You can limit the cells that suppress zero by applying a custom format.
-As a result, you control which cells to suppress.
+You can limit the Excel cells that suppress zero by applying a custom format; as a result, you control which cells to suppress.
 You get more control, but it does usurp your formatting capabilities and might require a bit of thought.

-Before we continue, we need to review a custom format’s structure, or syntax:
+Before continuing, we need to review a custom format’s structure, or syntax:

 positive; negative; zero; text